Planning a magical trip and wondering what to wear to Disney World in July? Well, you’re in the right place!

 - Get to the parks early – Really, I can’t stress this enough.
 By afternoon, the sun will be scorching and you’ll want to rest away from the heat.
 Get to the parks early for rope drop and enjoy the coolest part of the day.

-- Plan and use Fastpasses – You aren’t going to want to wait in line for 2 hours baking in the sun.
-A Fastpass enables you to use the shorter line and get on the ride quickly.
-Read the Ultimate Guide to Fastpass before you go.
+- Plan and use Genie+ – You aren’t going to want to wait in line for 2 hours baking in the sun.
+Genie+ enables you to use the shorter Lightning Lane and get on the ride quickly.
+This is a paid option to skip the lines quickly.
+Read Is Disney Genie Plus Worth It? before you go.

 - Use those cooling towels – you will thank me!